softwarekitty/ISSTA-16-AE-6Artifacts/Readme.md

 Artifacts prepared for ISSTA-16-AE-6
+  background-color: #fff;    /* white */
+  background-color: #800;    /* maroon */
+  background-color: #f00;    /* red */
+  background-color: #808;    /* purple */
+  background-color: #f0f;    /* fuchsia */

+oops cats are  ,sss you got me saveit bro

 A brief tutorial of how to generate the main results table in the paper (Table 4) that lists the frequency of observed features in the corpus.
 This code does not mine GitHub for Python regexes, rather, it performs a feature analysis on an existing database of regexes.

 DATA SOURCE
 The database of scraped regexes used in the paper is provided and used in the analysis: input/merged_report.db